zzhangjii/learning-library/workshops/dvcs-5/LabGuide100.md

-## Lab 1 - Getting Started with OAC DV5
+## Lab 1 - Getting Started with OACv5 DV

 ## Objectives

-This section focuses on getting started with OAC5 DV and introducing users to the DV interface.
+This section focuses on getting started with OACv5 DV and introducing users to the DV interface.

 Key takeaways from this lab:
 - Starting an Autonomous OAC instance